danforthcenter/plantcv/docs/output_measurements.md

 ---

 6. Report Size Marker Function:
     - Marker-Area - area of marker, pixels (units)
+    - Marker Bounding Ellipse Major Axis - length of major axis of bounding ellipse, pixels (units)
+    - Marker Bounding Ellipse Minor Axis - length of minor axis of bounding ellipse, pixels (units)
+    - Marker Bounding Ellipse Eccentricity - ratio, 'roundness' of object (a perfect circle is 0, ellipse is greater than 0 but less than 1)

 ---